coffee2code/years-ago-today/readme.txt

 * Change: Initialize plugin on 'plugins_loaded' action instead of on load
 * Change: Merge `do_init()` into `init()`
 * Change: Do placeholder substitutions of site name and day strings after `c2c_years_ago_today-email-body-no-posts` filter is run, so those using the hook have those values available
+* Change: Allow date strings to be translated in a plugin-specific way
 * Change: Split paragraph in README.md's "Support" section into two
 * Change: Note compatibility through WP 5.1+
 * Change: Update copyright date (2019)